dzuk-mutant/weirder-rules/rules-and-etiquette.md

 <br/>

 #### Hate speech
 Hate speech results in an immediate ban.
 Here are some examples of what we mean:

-- Comments, imagery, memes or publications that demean, dehumanise, malign or otherwise hurt a person or a group of people based on certain characteristics or group status, including but not limited to:
+Comments, imagery, memes or publications that demean, dehumanise, malign or otherwise hurt a person or a group of people based on certain characteristics or group status, including but not limited to:

 - Race
 - Sexuality
-	- Gender identity (this includes non-binary gender identities)
+- Gender identity, including trans and non-binary gender identities
 - Age
 - Body size/weight
 - Disability
 - Religion
 - Sex work
 - Kinks or fetishes
-	- Alternative personas or forms of identity (furries, otherkin, plural systems, etc.)
+- Certain personas or forms of identity (furries, otherkin, plural systems, etc.)
+- Poverty/lack of wealth

+Saying things or things in a particular way, like:

-- Racial slurs
+- Racial slurs, ableist slurs, etc.
-- Misgendering (intentionally using the incorrect pronouns or phrasing to refer to someone's gender)
+- Intentional misgendering (intentionally using pronouns or phrasing to refer to someone's gender incorrectly)

 <br/>